RudyFisher7/KoiNet/README.md

 7. Use C++ compliant with standard.
 8. Keep binary size small.
 9. No warnings if possible.
+10. Minimize the amount of jank user needs to deal with.

 # Inspiration
 *Koi are both pleasing to the eye and resilient.*